dcrowTMH/dcrowTMH/README.md

 - 👋 Hi, I’m @dcrowTMH
 - 👀 I’m interested in Data science, Machine Learning & AI
+- 🌱 I’m currently learning the workflow of exploration data analysis and try to build up some models
-- 🌱 I’m currently learning Python, R & SQL
+- Commonly use language: Python, JupyterNoteBook, R & SQL
+- Aim to start with some Non-SQL database and visualize tool such as Tableau/ Power BI
 - 💞️ I’m looking to collaborate on some data manipulation or model design
 - 📫 Please contact me through github